christosponirakos/Sentiment-Analysis/README.md

 # Sentiment-Analysis on tweets

-The dataset that was used for training the classifier is fromthe kaggle competition https://www.kaggle.com/tango911/airline-sentiment-tweets
+The dataset that was used for training the classifier is from the kaggle competition https://www.kaggle.com/tango911/airline-sentiment-tweets

 ## Tech stack
 - Python 3.x